 Additionally, there are a number of other really great characters, none of them falling into the stereotypes so common among this kind of book.
 Rather, the book takes a great deal of care to analyze Jennifer’s decisions in career, family, mothering, friendship, and love, how she relates to those around her, and how she views herself and feels others view her.

-All in all, the book seemed so much less cliche than others in the same genre.
+All in all, What Do You Do All Day seemed so much less cliche than others in the same genre.
 Still not masterful fiction, by any means, but an obvious front-runner of the genre.